MultiSafepay/docs/content/my-account/payment-methods.md

 # Own flow

 ## AfterPay

 <details id="how-to-activate-afterpay">
 <summary>How to activate AfterPay</summary>
 <br>

-1. To check you are eligible for AfterPay, email <sales@multisafepay.com>
-2. For new AfterPay clients, apply directly to AfterPay:
-    - The Netherlands: <a href="https://www.afterpay.nl/nl/zakelijk/offerte" target="_blank">Offerte</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>
-    - Belgium: <a href="https://www.afterpay.be/be/footer/zakelijke-partners/offerte-aanvragen" target="_blank">Offerte aanvragen</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>
-3. For existing AfterPay clients, to activate AfterPay for your MultiSafepay account, email AfterPay Sales at <sales@afterpay.nl>
+To activate AfterPay for your account, email AfterPay at <sales@afterpay.nl>

+AfterPay provides you with an API key per country and per site, and you must accept AfterPay's terms and conditions for each.

 </details>

 ## Betaal per Maand